titan-suite/Aion-to-GraphQL/README.md

-# AION ABI to GraphQL Scheme
+# AION ABI to GraphQL Schema

 This will consume an ABI object created when deploying a Solidity Smart contract, and return a graphql schema and resolver.
 This object can be plugged into a the graphql server of your choice.